Honorius

 Honorius (/hoʊˈnɔriəs/; 9 September 384 – 15 August 423) was Roman emperor from 393 to 423.
 He was the younger son of emperor Theodosius I and his first wife Aelia Flaccilla.
 After the death of Theodosius in 395, Honorius, under the regency of Stilicho, ruled the western half of the empire while his brother Arcadius ruled the eastern half.
-His reign over the Western Roman Empire was notably precarious and chaotic.
+His reign over the Western Roman Empire was precarious and chaotic.
 In 410, Rome was sacked for the first time since the Battle of the Allia almost 800 years prior.

 Family

 Honorius was born to Emperor Theodosius I and Empress Aelia Flaccilla on 9 September 384 in Constantinople.
 He was the brother of Arcadius and Pulcheria.
 In 386, his mother died, and in 387, Theodosius married Galla who had taken a temporary refuge in Thessaloniki with her family, including her brother Valentinian II and mother Justina, away from usurper Magnus Maximus.
 Theodosius and Galla had a daughter, Honorius's half-sister Galla Placidia.
 Honorius, Arcadius, and Galla Placidia were the only children of Theodosius to survive into adulthood.